delveccj/CSC180/Lab2/lab2.md

-Absolutely!
-Showing how data is stored at a binary level using ASCII and a ZIP file is a great way to help students understand data encoding.
+You need to understand data encoding.
 Here are two examples: one using plain text (ASCII) and the other using a ZIP file.
 We’ll use `xxd` to view the hexadecimal and binary representation, and for the ZIP file, I'll explain the structure of the file's bytes.

 ### Example 1: ASCII Text File (Simple and Relatable)